Abongile184/Perfecting-my-skills/README.md

 i was not able to add some parts as they require javascript which im not that familiar with for now and its not mobile responsive either .

-i built a replica of a nike landing page
+i built a replica of a nike landing page view it here: https://abongile184.github.io/Perfecting-my-skills/